PaulinaLesniak/portfolio/README.md

 ## About me
 I am a certified Software Tester.
 I have over 17 years of professional experience in retail banking and finance.
-..and I strongly believe that team is better than a hero.
+..and I strongly believe that team is better than a hero. :muscle:

 ## Tech Stack
 * ISTQB FL Knowledge